 SPEA-E 316 Insects and the Environment (3 cr.)
 This course introduces insects in the context of their ecological importance, their effects on humans, and the environmental/economic impacts of pest management.
-The course is taught in five modules: Entomology, Insect Pests, Pest Management and Risk Reduction, Policies of Pest Management and Bio-diversity, and Pollution Prevention and Benefit-Cost Analysis.
+The course is taught in five modules: Entomology, Insect Pests.
+Pest Management and Risk Reduction.
+Policies environmental/economic impacts of pest management.
+The course is taught in five modules: Entomology, Inse Pests, Pest Management and Risk Reduction, Policies of Pest Management and Bio-diversity, and Pollution Prevention and Benefit-Cost Analysis.